hollacs/Player-Rendering-Layer-AMXX/README.md

-## Managing set_rendering in AMXX: A Conflict Resolution System
+## Managing set_rendering in AMXX: A Layer System

 Have you ever encountered difficulties managing multiple plugins that simultaneously use `set_rendering` in AMXX?
-I've made a managing system to deal with this issue.
+I've made a layer system to deal with this issue.

-### When Does set_rendering Conflict Occur?
+### When Do set_rendering Conflicts Happen?

-Let's consider an example:

-In a zombie mode, there's an ice bomb that freezes players.
-When frozen, the game applies a light blue rendering effect using `set_rendering`.
-After the freeze is lifted, the rendering is reset.
+Imagine a zombie game mode where players can be frozen by an ice bomb.
+When frozen, the game applies a light blue glow effect using set_rendering.
+After the freeze wears off, the glow disappears.

-Now, imagine your zombies have a berserk mode that adds a red glow to their bodies.
-When activated, this effect is also managed using `set_rendering`.
-However, conflicts arise when both effects occur simultaneously.
+Now, let’s say your zombies also have a berserk mode that adds a red glow to their bodies.
+This berserk effect is also managed using set_rendering.
+The problem arises when both effects happen at the same time:

-For instance:
-1. If a player is in berserk mode and gets frozen, the blue effect will disappear as soon as the berserk mode ends (even if the freeze still remains)
+If a player is in berserk mode and gets frozen, the blue glow vanishes as soon as the berserk mode ends (even if the freeze is still active).

-2. Conversely, if a player is frozen while in berserk mode and the freeze is lifted before the berserk mode completes, the red glow effect might vanish too early.
-Ideally, it should persist until the berserk mode truly ends.
+Conversely, if a player is frozen while in berserk mode and the freeze ends before the berserk mode, the red glow might disappear too early.
+Ideally, it should stay until the berserk mode truly ends.

-(Note that this is just an illustrative example; your actual implementation may handle these scenarios differently.)
+(Note: This is just an example; your actual game mode may handle these situations differently.)

-Additionally, if you have special infected characters emitting a base green glow, encountering the situations described above can become quite problematic.
+Additionally, if you have special infected characters emitting a base green glow, managing all these effects can become tricky.

 ## Usage Instructions: